 Idaho also does not have an inheritance tax.
 Inheritance laws from other states may apply to you, though, if a person who lived in a state with an inheritance tax leaves something to you.
 In Kentucky, for instance, the inheritance tax applies to all in-state property, even for out-of-state inheritors.
 If someone who lives out of state leaves you money or property in their will, check the local laws so you don’t end up in trouble for missing a tax payment you should have made.

 Idaho does not levy a gift tax either.
-The federal gift tax has an exemption of $15,000 per year for each gift recipient.
-If you give more than $15,000 to any one person in a calendar year, you must declare it on your tax return.
-It will decrease your lifetime gift tax exemption of $11.18 million and your federal estate tax exemption.
+The federal gift tax has an exemption of $16,000 per year for each gift recipient in 2022, going up to $17,000 in 2023.
+If you give more than $17,000 to any one person in a calendar year, you must declare it on your tax return.
+It will decrease your lifetime gift tax exemption of $12.92 million and your federal estate tax exemption.

 Federal Estate Tax

 Idaho has no estate tax.
 If your estate is large enough, you still may have to worry about the federal estate tax though.
-There is an $11.18 million exemption for the federal estate tax, a figure that recently increased when the government passed the new tax bill in 2017.
+There is an $12.06 million million exemption for the federal estate tax for deaths in 2022, increasing to $12.92 million in 2023.
 The exemption is portable for married couples, meaning a couple can apply both spouses’ exemptions to their estate.
-With the right legal steps, a married couple can protect up to $22.36 million of their estate.
+With the right legal steps, a married couple can protect up to $25.84 million of their estate.

 Estates with values greater than the exemption amount will owe estate tax to the federal government.
 A table of estate tax rates, which top out at 40%, is provided below.